-Conservation and heritage day at Dreadnought Tiles and Ketley Brick on Wednesday 13th March 2019
+Conservation and heritage days at Dreadnought Tiles and Ketley Brick

-Dreadnought and Ketley are opening their doors on 13th March 2019 to Conservation and Heritage professionals to come and explore the history of authentic Staffordshire building products at our Works which have been operating on the same site since 1805.
+Dreadnought and Ketley are opening their doors to Conservation and Heritage professionals to come and explore the history of authentic Staffordshire building products at our Works which have been operating on the same site since 1805.

 We no longer use horses, but come and see how individuals like Harry Bradley, pictured above with the "Alf legged un" (so called because of his white sock) played a part in our history.